Custom insights

 - Give your insight a clear name.

-- Select the meeting type it should apply to.
+- Select the meeting type it applies to.

-- Example: If you want Sally to highlight Customer Objections in every qualification interview, choose Qualification Interview.
+- Example: If you want Sally to highlight customer objections in every qualification call, choose Qualification Call.

-- Tip: To make initial adjustments, start by selecting a meeting type.
-If that’s not enough, use Custom Insights to extract exactly the details you want.
+- Tip: Start by choosing a meeting type.
+If that’s not enough, Custom Insights let you extract exactly the details you want.

 ② Step 2 – Write a prompt

-- Describe in plain language what Sally should add to the new section.
+- Describe in plain language what Sally should include in the new section.

 ③ Step 3 – Preview

-- Select a past meeting to test your prompt and review the output.
+- Select a past meeting to test your prompt.

 - Adjust if necessary and save.

-- Once saved, your insight appears in the Custom Insights list (you can edit or delete it anytime).
+- Your insight will now appear in the Custom Insights overview (you can edit or delete it at any time).

-- After loading, you will receive your desired custom insights:
+- After loading, you will receive your Custom Insight:

 - Be precise: “List all open tasks with assignees and due dates” is better than “List all tasks.”

-- Use simple language: Avoid overly complex or vague wording.
+- Use simple language: Avoid unnecessary complexity or vague wording.

-- Give examples: “Add a checklist with the following points: 1) Review agenda, 2) Confirm participants.”
+- Give examples: “Add a checklist with these points: 1) Review agenda, 2) Confirm participants.”

-- Specify the format: If you want the result in bullet points, a table, or numbered steps, say so in your prompt.
+- Specify the format: If you want bullet points, a table, or numbered steps, say so in the prompt.

-- Avoid overly broad prompts: “Summarize everything” will give you less control than a targeted request.
+- Avoid broad prompts: “Summarize everything” gives you less control than a targeted request.

 Prompt:

-"Generate development tickets in the following format: Ticket ID, Title, Detailed Description (max.
+"Generate development tickets in the following structure: Ticket ID, Title, Short Description (max.
 3 sentences), Responsible Person, Due Date, Priority (High/Medium/Low), Status (Open/In Progress/Done).
 Group tickets by responsible person."

 Why it’s useful: